elijahkash/libft/README.md

 - and other
 ### More detailed description of my library [posted on wiki](https://github.com/elijahkash/libft/wiki) (in work now)

+## NORMINETTE

+If you are part of the **_42_** society, you now all about the *_norminette_* (and you may skip this part).
+Otherwise, you may discover some strange (or even ugly) `code` and /file_structure in this project.
+This is becouse all project in **_42_** must be written in [accordance with the NORM](/docs/norme.en.pdf).

+Here are the points that most affect the code:
+- Each function must be maximum 25 lines.
+- You cannot have more than 5 function-definitions in a .c file.

+We have programm called `norminette`.
+It check every project.
+If it found an error, project considered as **FAIL**

 ## How to use:

 #### 1. Compile